-This short-term departmental certificate in GIS is designed to provide opportunities to learn the fundamentals of computerized mapping and data analysis.
+This employable skills certificate in GIS is designed to provide opportunities to learn the fundamentals of computerized mapping and data analysis.
 The courses serve as both a career-readiness certificate leading to employment or continued study leading to a more advanced certificate or degree.
 For further information about this program, contact the Geography Department at extension 313.